widelands/widelands/README.md

 ### Code

-Before you make any changes to C++ code, we recommend tat you install our githook that will automatically format any changed files when you commit.
+Before you make any changes to C++ code, we recommend that you install our githook that will automatically format any changed files when you commit.

 1. Install `clang-format`